vivianjeng/vivianjeng.github.io/_projects/2017-12-22-matrix-factorization.md

 ---
 layout: project
 title: Matrix Factorization
-description: Predict missing values of user-item matrix
+description: Predict missing values of the user-item matrix
-summary: Predict missing values of user-item matrix
+summary: Predict missing values of the user-item matrix
 category: Machine Learning
 ---

 [Github Repo](https://github.com/vivianjeng/ML2017FALL/tree/master/hw5)

 ## Problem description:
-- Given the user’s rating history on items, we want to predict the rating of unseen (user,item) pairs.
+- Given the user’s rating history on items, we want to predict the rating of unseen (user, item) pairs.
-- Implement matrix factorization to predict the missing value on user-item matrix.
+- Implement matrix factorization to predict the missing value on the user-item matrix.

 ||涼宮春日的憂鬱|4月是你的謊言|科學超電磁砲|
 |--|--|--|--|